-You may assume the first 20 engineers should be in-house; that feels safe.
-Yet as your roadmap expands, bandwidth thins, hiring fintech developers becomes more difficult, and critical work (KYC/AML features, PCI tasks, that long-promised iOS parity) starts slipping.
+Scaling software development teams in fintech can get quite messy.
+As your roadmap expands, bandwidth thins, hiring fintech developers becomes more difficult, and critical work (KYC/AML features, PCI tasks, etc.) starts slipping.

 Hiring the perfect fit can stretch into months, and in the meantime, competitors appear to ship faster with smaller internal teams.
 At the same time, outsourcing your talent pool comes with its own risks.

+Fintech engineering team staff augmentation offers a middle path.
 Instead of handing an entire project to a dedicated team of outsourced developers, you augment your fintech team by embedding vetted specialists who work inside your process and tools.
+You maintain control over direction while acquiring the exact skills you’re missing, whether that’s payments integrations, fraud modeling, or mobile engineering.

 Understanding Team Augmentation in Fintech